siddharthbejadi/RTAS-Real-Time-AI-scheduler-framework-to-deploy-Mutimodel-AI-Agents-on-MCU-with-NPU/README.md

 - `mobilefacenet_int8_faces_OE_3_3_1` for face recognition embeddings
 - `fastdepth_224_int8_OE_3_3_1` for depth estimation

 Note: TIM intent support exists in the project, but the current default build uses a lightweight rule-based intent parser in `Application/Src/tim_assistant/tim_inference.c`.
-Generated TIM model files are also present in the `Model` folder for future use.
+Full TIM neural-model inference is kept as a future improvement.

 ## How It Works

-1. `CameraFrame_Process()` captures and prepares a live frame.
+1. `CameraFrame_Process()` captures a camera frame, manages cache coherency, and prepares the NN input buffer.
 2. `ModelScheduler_Process()` runs BlazeFace every frame and schedules MobileFaceNet / FastDepth only when useful.
 3. `AuthDecision_Process()` converts model evidence into enrollment and authentication decisions.
 4. `UiSystem_Process()` polls services and renders the UI.

+## Concurrency and Parallel Processing

+This is not a Linux or RTOS multi-threaded system.
+It uses one STM32 firmware image with a cooperative super-loop split into four process-style functions: camera, AI scheduling, authentication, and UI/services.

+- **Cooperative concurrency:** `main.c` repeatedly calls `CameraFrame_Process()`, `ModelScheduler_Process()`, `AuthDecision_Process()`, and `UiSystem_Process()` so each subsystem runs in a controlled order without OS threads.
+- **Event-driven synchronization:** camera completion is signalled by `CMW_CAMERA_PIPE_FrameEventCallback()` through the DCMIPP/CSI interrupt path; the CPU waits efficiently using `__WFI()` or `LL_ATON_OSAL_WFE()` while hardware is busy.
+- **Hardware parallelism:** DCMIPP/DMA captures camera frames, LTDC refreshes display layers, and the STM32N6 NPU runs STAI inference while the CPU coordinates scheduling, UI logic, cache maintenance, and authentication decisions.
+- **Double buffering and zero-copy:** when the camera pitch matches the model input, DCMIPP writes directly into the STAI input buffer.
+Two NN input buffers are used as a ping-pong capture/inference path.
+- **Adaptive scheduling:** BlazeFace runs every frame, MobileFaceNet runs only for a stable single face at configured recheck intervals, and FastDepth runs only during enrollment or known-identity liveness checks.
+- **Performance telemetry:** the firmware records CPU active time, CPU sleep time, NPU runtime, frame latency, and schedule flags over UART.

 ## Current System Rules